How Ernie Wise (Almost) Made The UK's First Mobile Phone Call

 Will Noble

-By Will Noble Last edited 39 months ago
+By Will Noble Last edited 6 months ago

-This week marks the 30th anniversary of the first ever (civilian) mobile phone call made in the UK.
 The call was made from London's St Katharine Docks on 1 January 1985, via the Vodafone network, by comedian Ernest Wise.
-The patronage of Little Ern may seem a little incongruous, but Wise had already done an ad for Atari with Eric Morecambe earlier that decade, and was already well-versed in hawking grey, clunky pieces of tech, for presumably a neat little pay packet.
+Little Ern's patronage may seem incongruous, but Wise had already worked on an ad for Atari with his comedy partner Eric Morecambe earlier that decade, so was already well-versed in hawking grey, clunky pieces of tech for (presumably) a neat little pay packet.

 But there's a problem with this story.
 Because in fact the first mobile phone call in the UK had already been made some hours before.
-And that phone call involved another Ernest — Ernest Harrison, the first chairman of Vodafone.
+That phone call involved another Ernest — Ernest Harrison, the first chairman of Vodafone.
 The story goes that Ernest's son, Michael Harrison, snuck out of his family’s New Year’s Eve party at their home in Surrey and drove to London to "surprise" his father, calling him from among a group of revellers in Parliament Square.
 Harrison Jnr recalls that the line was crystal clear — maybe because there weren't 20 million Vodafone users clogging up the network at the time.

 Here's Michael Harrison making that Parliament Square call: